 Although we have many methods of staying in touch with others at our disposal—from email to social media to good old-fashioned paper and ink—it’s important to consider that our students’ parents will all have varied comfort levels and access to these means of communications.
 Therefore, the more avenues to connect that you leave open, the more likely it is for parents to find a convenient one for them.
 Provide parents with two to three methods to reach you directly (in person, by email, by phone, on a classroom social media page, etc.), along with specific instructions and guidelines for communicating in a way that is comfortable for you.

-Ex: “I can be reached by email and will usually respond to messages with 24-48 hours.
+Ex: “I can be reached by email and will usually respond to messages within 24-48 hours.
 I also keep office hours on Monday mornings between 8AM and 9AM or Thursday afternoons between 2PM and 3PM, or you may feel free to tweet questions to our classroom Twitter account.”

 Whatever methods you use, ensure that they encourage direct, person-to-person communication between yourself and parents.
 Avoid sending messages through students unless absolutely necessary.